sola-st/CodeCureAgent/README.md

  4. Use the same analysis scripts as part 1 (D4j replication) to analyse the results of the experiments.

-## 💬 VI.
+## 💬 VII.
 Help Us Improve RepairAgent

 If you use RepairAgent, we encourage you to report any issues, bugs, or documentation gaps.
 We are committed to addressing your concerns promptly.

-You can raise an issue directly in this repository, or for any queries, feel free to [email me](mailto:fi_bouzenia@esi.dz).
+You can raise an issue directly in this repository.

 ---